-Connect the Park is the city's 10-year plan to add additional sidewalks, trails, bike lanes and bikeways throughout the community.
-The City Council approved the Connect the Park Pedestrian and Bicycle System Implementation Plan on June 17, 2013.
+Connect the Park is the city's 10-year plan to add more sidewalks, trails, bike lanes and bikeways throughout the community.
+The plan was developed with community input through a process that took several years.
+City Council approved the plan in 2013, and work began in 2015.

 - Develop an interconnected network of pedestrian and bicycle routes throughout the city and linked to transit systems, providing options to automobile dependence.

 - Establish a citywide grid-system of sidewalks approximately every ¼-mile.

 - Establish a citywide grid-system of bicycle facilities approximately every ½-mile.

 - Close gaps in neighborhoods’ existing sidewalk networks.